1760 - French campaign in West Germany – Campaign till the combat of Korbach

 - Major General von Luckner's bold foray had increased Broglie's concerns about Giessen.
 Accordingly, Broglie sent Saint-Germain new orders, instructing him to remain at Düsseldorf for the moment but to keep ready to cross the Rhine.

 On May 26, M. de Guerchy's Corps (12 bns, 10 sqns) marched towards Cologne, closely followed by Chabo's Corps (9 bns, 12 sqns) who marched from Düsseldorf.

 On May 27, Broglie stopped Guerchy's Corps at Hachenburg and Siegburg.
 Similarly, Prince Xavier's Corps was halted at Lohr.

 On May 29, a party of Ruesch Black Hussars appeared near Fulda and M. d'Apchon, who occupied Johannisberg, retired.
-The hussars engaged a grenadier coy of Dauphin Infanterie, who was still in town, and captured it before retiring.

 Around the end of May, French detachments advanced towards Giessen and Marburg.
 Furthermore, Saint-Germain with the Army of the Lower Rhine was posted at Kaiserwerth on the Rhine.
 An Allied corps under the command of Spörcken encamped opposite Saint-Germain at Dülmen.